nickcharlton/talks/maintaining-open-source/presentation.md

 When should the next release be?
 What should we focus on documenting?
 What can we break?
 How will I find time to sit through and review this PR properly?

-^ Now — some two years later — I’m still pretty much doing all of the same thing.
+^ Now — some three years later — I’m still pretty much doing all of the same thing.

 ---